snoxford/Everythingmarkets/README.md

 - Visualization of predicted vs. actual stock prices

 # List of Python Codes in this project (in reverse chronological order):
+- Added evaluation metrics like AIC, BIC, or RMSE to assess the quality of your ARIMA forecast model
 - ARIMA (AutoRegressive Integrated Moving Average) for analyzing and forecasting time series data
 - Code to perform Trend Analysis using Statsmodels
 - Clustering historical CPI Data Using Scikit-Learn Machine Learning model